 We offer projects ranging from one week to three months.
 You can decide yourself exactly how long you want to do for.
 However, if you would like to do for longer, then you can add on as many as you like.
-In case, if you are not having good time what you looking for then we will have option to change placement and project.
-There is no mandatory that once volunteer signed for a particular project and have to be there for entire time.
+In case, if you are not having a good time what you looking for then we will have the option to change placement and project.
+There is no mandatory that once volunteer signed for a particular project and has to be there for the entire time.

 What vaccination will I need?

 This completely depends on you.
 If any you have had the vaccination in the past.
 We recommend you consult with your doctor before traveling to Nepal.
 A doctor will advise on what vaccinations you may need or not.